jaspector

 A building permit is required for all new construction, additions, alterations, structural repairs, demolitions, change of occupancy, and accessory structures in unincorporated Teton County.
 This includes: all new single-family and multi-family residential structures, all commercial/resort/mixed-use structures, additions to existing structures of any size, structural alterations, decks/porches/covered patios attached to structures, detached garages/guest houses/barns, Accessory Dwelling Units (ADUs), grading that disturbs more than defined acreage thresholds or within regulated areas, fences in regulated zones or over specified heights, floodplain development, demolition of structures, re-roofing and structural roof work, and moving a structure onto a lot.

-Typical processing time is Plan review times are not published as fixed benchmarks and vary significantly by project complexity and workload.
+Building permit processing times in unincorporated Teton County, WY typically run Plan review times are not published as fixed benchmarks and vary significantly by project complexity and workload.
 Simple accessory structures may be approved in 2-4 weeks; new single-family homes typically take 4-8+ weeks for first review; commercial projects can take considerably longer.
 Pre-application meetings help reduce review cycles..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Teton County, WY.
 The following work is generally exempt: Minor repairs; Painting; Finish work not affecting structure or systems; Replacement of like-for-like fixtures (non-structural).
 Note: Teton County's standards are stringent.
 Always verify with the Building Department before proceeding without a permit.
 Do not rely on common 'no permit needed' assumptions from other jurisdictions.
+When in doubt, confirm with the local building department before starting work.